Soldelli/gait_anomaly_detection/README.md

 TBD when the paper is accepted
 ```

+And don't forget to give us a :star: in the github banner :wink:.

 ## Project structure
 The folders are organized as follows:
 - `ALV/` contains the Android application **ActivityLoggerVideo** used for the data collection.